-As the financial world moves increasingly online, it’s becoming more and more essential to ensure that all transactions run securely.
+As the financial world moves increasingly online, ensuring that all transactions run securely is becoming increasingly essential.
 One way this is possible is through the use of smart contracts.

 Smart contracts are computer programs that automatically execute the terms of a contract.
 They provide a secure way to conduct transactions without relying on third-party intermediaries.

-While the use of smart contracts offers many advantages, they are also vulnerable to attack.
+While smart contracts offer many advantages, they are also vulnerable to attack.
 In this blog, we will explore how attackers can exploit vulnerabilities in smart contracts.
 Moreover, we will mention how developers can protect against these attacks.

 Understanding the Role of Smart Contracts in the DeFi World

-In the DeFi world, smart contracts enable systems to programmatically enforce the terms of financial agreements between parties.
+In the DeFi world, smart contracts enable systems to enforce the terms of financial agreements between parties programmatically.
 By doing so, these smart contracts automate processes that banks used to run manually.

 An advantage of using smart contracts in the DeFi space is that they can help to reduce counterparty risk.
-When two parties enter into a smart contract, the terms of the agreement are in a piece of immutable code.
+This is because when two parties enter into a smart contract, the terms of the agreement are in a piece of immutable code.